 Maybe switching to credit or debit cards is the right idea—burglars love to sift through your drawers and purses for cold, hard cash.
-Unlike traceable debit and credit cards, once it’s gone, cash can’t be cancelled and can’t be found again.
+Unlike traceable debit and credit cards, once it’s gone, cash can’t be cancelled and will never be recovered.
 In addition, cash loss can be hard to prove to insurers, especially when excessive amounts are stolen.

 “The most popular items that burglars are looking to steal are typically cash, jewelry and electronics.
 However, more recently, prescription drugs have become valuable,” says Patricia Vercillo, Vice-President of Operations at The Smith Investigation Agency.
 “If not for personal use, the burglar won’t have a hard time selling them on the street, which can make for a dangerous situation.”
 She recommends that homeowners dispose of old leftover or expired medications so that they do not become a victim of this kind of theft.

 Here are 15 things you should never leave in your car.